JudyKong/Final-Project/debug-log.md

-Something's worng with the code use the circuit ,that is tested out working, to play INDONISHIA still can not play Indonishia
+Something's worng with the code use the circuit ,that is tested out working, to play INDONISHIA still can not play Indonishia shorten the name of the file to "INDO.WAV"
+It works!